Can Xiaomi sue its way back into the US market?

 Last month, the US department of defense blacklisted 11 more chinese companies as part of a late-stage anti-China push by the Trump administration, including China’s second-largest smartphone supplier, Xiaomi.

-Xiaomi immediately on January 15, insisting that it is “not owned, controlled or affiliated with the chinese military, and is not a ‘communist chinese Military Company’ defined under the NDAA,” and adding that it “will take an appropriate course of action” to protect its interests and those of its shareholders.
+Xiaomi immediately issued a statement on January 15, insisting that it is “not owned, controlled or affiliated with the chinese military, and is not a ‘communist chinese Military Company’ defined under the NDAA,” and adding that it “will take an appropriate course of action” to protect its interests and those of its shareholders.

 If the ban isn’t overturned, Xiaomi will be delisted from US stock exchanges, with US investors being forbidden to acquire additional stock in the firm, and required to sell off any existing stock by November of this year.